 The interrogator removed the blindfold but kept me tied.
 He did not inform me of my rights and I did not speak to a lawyer.
 He started by asking me how I was and told me he was going to ask me some questions which he expected me to answer.
 Then he asked me about some boys from the village and I told him I did not know them.
 Then he accused me of throwing stones at soldiers and told me the boys he named had confessed against me.
 I denied the accusation.
 Then he showed me photos of clashes with soldiers and accused me of taking part.
 I denied the accusation.

-The first interrogator was in police uniform but then another interrogator in civilian clothes entered the room.
+The first interrogator was in an Israeli police uniform but then another interrogator in civilian clothes entered the room.
 The second interrogator was aggressive and threatened that if I did not confess he was going to lock me up in a cell by myself for a long time.
 I was questioned by the two interrogators for about one-and-a-half hours.
 At the end of the interrogation I was shown documents in Hebrew and asked to sign them but I refused to sign something I did not understand.
 I asked for an Arabic translation but they never showed me a translated version.

 After the interrogation I was taken to a cell in Etzion.
 I was strip searched and left there for nine days.
 The first four days I was by myself but then they brought in two other detainees.
 During this time I had a military court hearing at Ofer which my father attended.
 A lawyer was there and the hearing was adjourned after the military judge extended my detention.
 Then I was taken to Ofer prison where I was again strip searched before being taken to section 13.

 I had about eight military court hearings and at the last one I was sentenced in a plea bargain to nine months in prison and fined NIS 2,000.
 I was also given a suspended sentence of one year valid for five years.
 My lawyer told me it was a good deal so I accepted it.